 - Start by making a caramel with the sugar and the water on a medium heat.
 Do not stir it (only to help dissolve the sugar and then stop.
 Once it is done (golden), off heat, spread it on the side of your pot by making circular movements.

 - In a bowl, beat the eggs.
-Add the milk.
-Stir.
-Then, add the condensed milk.
+Add the condensed and evaporated milk.
+Stir well.

 - Add the vanilla, in whatever aspect you have it… powder, liquid, for me a bean that I opened the pod and removed the seeds from it by scrapping with a knife.
 Stir again.